instapro/coding-standard/README.md

 # Instapro Coding Standard

-The Instapro Coding Standard is a set of [PHP CS Fixer][] that we use in the Instapro projects.
+The Instapro Coding Standard is a set of [PHP CS Fixer][] rules that we use in the Instapro projects.

 ## How to use